awwong1/Godville-Tools/README.md

     casperjs server.js --god=god_name --pass=password

+You can specify a number of options:

+    --god=god_name
+    --pass=password
+    --action=action   # This can be Encourge or Punish

 If you wish to stop the script you can do so at any time with `Ctrl+c`

 Be sure you have a working internet connection.